tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 The following example shows how a Client requests that a Proxy, "dnsproxy.example", forwards an encrypted message to "dnstarget.example".
 The URI Template for the Proxy is "https://dnsproxy.example/dns-query{?targethost,targetpath}".
-The URI template for the Target is "https://dnstarget.example/dns-query".
+The URI for the Target is "https://dnstarget.example/dns-query".

 ~~~